Lozère: Demographics

 Lozère is the least populated French department, and the least densely populated in Metropolitan France.
 Its 2019 population of 76,604 gives it a population density of inhabitants/km^{2}.
-The department boasts a population similar in size to that of the country of Andorra, the neighbouring country that borders to the south.
+The department boasts a population similar in size to that of the country of Andorra, which borders France to the south.
 Since the end of the 19th century the department has seen its population decline due to negative migration, the last fifteen years have nevertheless shown a new upward trend.
 The reasons given for this trend are the quality of the living environment, the improvement of the road transport and communication network and to a lesser extent heliotropism.
 It is nevertheless an elderly population with high purchasing power.
 The inhabitants of Lozère are known, in French, as Lozériens and Lozériennes.

 The population is concentrated in three main urban centers: Mende, Saint-Chély-d'Apcher and Marvejols which together account for a third of the department's population.
 Some other small centers (Langogne, Florac, Aumont-Aubrac, La Canourgue, etc.) appear as small living areas but are unable to attract young people, including the exodus towards neighboring metropolises (Clermont-Ferrand in the north, Montpellier and Nîmes to the south) is increasingly important.

 Because of its low population density, it is considered to fall within the empty diagonal.
+The department also has the lowest urbanization rate in France, with only 25% of its population in cities (compared to the national average of 82%).

 Principal towns

 The most populous commune is Mende, the prefecture.
-As of 2019, there are 3 communes with more than 3,000 inhabitants:
+As of 2023, there are 8 communes with more than 2,000 inhabitants: